The Biological Solar Panel

 Photosynthesis is a complex system of processes consisting of hundreds of component parts that work together at the cellular level.
 The two major processes of photosynthesis are the so-called light-dependent and dark reactions.

-In the first, photosynthetic organisms trap ‘raw’ sunlight energy that cannot be consumed by living things.
-The dark reactions capture carbon dioxide from the atmosphere in order to convert the captured light into sugars that lock up the energy for consumption.
+In the first, photosynthetic organisms trap and process ‘raw’ sunlight energy that cannot be consumed by living things.
+The dark reactions use that light energy to capture carbon dioxide from the atmosphere and convert it into compounds that can be used for consumption.